15 Professional Email Subject Line Ideas

 • 179% higher click rates when compared to general promotional mailings

-Timing is important, as always, and with birthday emails, in particular, reminders can be powerful marketing tools, given that people like to treat themselves for their special day.
+Timing is essential, as always, and with birthday emails, in particular, reminders can be powerful marketing tools, given that people like to treat themselves to their special day.
 Reminder emails generate up to 20% more sales than the original birthday offer.

 subject line example free

-You can, of course, also draw customers in by making offers when your own anniversaries come around – show them they’re valued by including them in your celebrations.
+You can draw customers in by making offers when your anniversaries come around – show them they’re valued by including them in your celebrations.

 email subject lines examples